 Etymology

 • Scotland: land of the hard footed Irish Let me take you on a journey to the land of the Irish, more commonly known as Scotland.
-In the 6th century C.E. after the Romans withdrew from Britain an Irish tribe invaded present day Scotland ultimately leading to all the inhabitants of the region to be named Read
+In the 6th century C.E. after the Romans withdrew from Britain an Irish tribe invaded present day Scotland ultimately leading to all the inhabitants of the region to be named Scots.
+There is no known origin for the word Scot but it is first attested in Latin as Scotti in circa 400 and was possible… Read

 2–3 minutes